Computarfant/Computarfant/README.md

 <p align="left"> ⛈️ Portfolio website: Work in Progress
   </br>
-🏛️ At the time I'm studiying for the bachelore's degrees in
+🏛️ At the time I'm studying for the bachelore's degrees in
   </br>
-🔬 IT and Information Systems & Economics and Adminstration
+🔬 IT and Information Systems & Economics and Administration
   </br>
-⛺ I am currently reciding in Kristiansand, Norway
+⛺ I am currently residing in Kristiansand, Norway
   </br>
 🌀 Reach me on: Lennartbirk@gmail.com
 </p>

-<h2 align="left">Tool Box</h2>
+<h2 align="left">Toolbox</h2>
 PostrgeSQL
 MariaDB
 Java